Related guidance:

 • abdominal symptoms (for example, nausea)

-• palpitations, tiredness, headaches, and aches in joints and muscles.
+• palpitations, tiredness, headaches, and aches in joints and muscles. - Explain to people taking antidepressant medication that:

 • withdrawal symptoms can be mild, may appear within a few days of reducing or stopping antidepressant medication, and usually go away within 1 to 2 weeks